Azathothas/Stars/README.md

 - [eraseyourknees/msdl](https://github.com/eraseyourknees/msdl) – Microsoft Software Download Listing
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) – The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
 - [gravesoft/msdl](https://github.com/gravesoft/msdl) – Microsoft Software Download Listing
-- [holesail/holesail](https://github.com/holesail/holesail) – A P2P based node package to expose your local ports on the Holepunch protocol
+- [holesail/holesail](https://github.com/holesail/holesail) – Holesail is the world's first truly peer-to-peer proxy for TCP and UDP ports.
+No port forwarding, servers or configuration required.
 - [hoodoer/JS-Tap](https://github.com/hoodoer/JS-Tap) – JavaScript payload and supporting software to be used as XSS payload or post exploitation implant to monitor users as they use the targeted application.
 Also includes a C2 for executing custom JavaScript payloads in clients, and a "mimic" feature that automatically generates custom payloads.
 - [httptoolkit/frida-interception-and-unpinning](https://github.com/httptoolkit/frida-interception-and-unpinning) – Frida scripts to directly MitM all HTTPS traffic from a target mobile application
 - [hulxv/vnstat-client](https://github.com/hulxv/vnstat-client) – GUI Client for vnStat Network Monitor for Linux or GNU/Linux